Eurasian Watermilfoil

 Here’s what it did to Hayden Lake in Idaho:

-Eurasian watermilfoil is a submersed perennial plant with feather-like subersed leaves and flower stems with small flowers and very small leaf-like bracts that typically rise above the water surface.
+Eurasian Watermilfoil is a submersed perennial plant with feather-like subersed leaves and flower stems with small flowers and very small leaf-like bracts that typically rise above the water surface.

 LEARN TO IDENTIFY